* Oil prices fall from 2015 highs, U.S. crude at $59.53/bbl

 By Sruthi Shankar

-Dec 27 (Reuters) - U.S. stocks edged higher in late morning trading on Wednesday, helped by gains in technology and healthcare shares.
+Dec 27 (Reuters) - U.S. stocks were higher in early afternoon trading on Wednesday, helped by gains in healthcare and technology sectors.

-The best-performing technology sector has declined for the past five trading sessions, falling the most on Tuesday after reports of tepid iPhone X demand hit Apple shares and its suppliers.
+The sector, however, has come under pressure in the past five trading sessions, falling the most on Tuesday after reports of tepid iPhone X demand took a toll on Apple shares and its suppliers.

 "Ever since September, technology stocks have had some momentum left behind them," said Kim Forrest, senior equity research analyst at Fort Pitt Capital Group in Pittsburgh.